zio/zio/docs/datatypes/contextual/has.md

 val random: RandomInt = combined.get[RandomInt]
 ```

 These are implementation details.
 Usually, we don't create a `Has` directly.
-Instead, we create a `Has` via `ZLayer`.
+Instead, we create a `Has` using `ZLayer`.

 ## Motivation
 Some components in an application might depend upon more than one service, so we might need to combine multiple services and feed them to the ZIO Environment.
 Services cannot directly be combined, they can be combined if they first wrapped in the `Has` data type.